 - Motor and battery current [you’ll be surprised how different they can be!]

-- Controller temperature, [motor and battery temperature available soon with extra sensors] .
+- Controller temperature, [+2 external temperatures with optional extra sensors] .

 - Throttle position.